What are the main responsibilities of a CRM manager? What is the job description, average salary, required skills?

 Stan Miquel, ex-COO of the car sharing company, Ubeeqo (acquired by Europcar), and now co-founder of “Get a Lead,” has a point when claiming that the role of a CRM manager is to engage customers.
 He goes on to admit that engagement is best achieved with marketing personalization:

 In my experience, to take a user to the next step, you need to take him by the hand, which means he needs to feel you understand his needs, which means, as a CRM manager, your goal is to: (1) create personalized content and; (2) maintain continuous communication, aka activate all possible communication channels and continuously communicate so as to never sever the link with the user.

+What are CRM manager responsibilities?
 To achieve marketing personalization on scale, every CRM manager should master three areas.
 These include: data analytics, system integration, and knowing the marketing technology toolkit.
 Let’s take a close look at what this means and where to look for resources.

 Let me start off with a little story about mass, personalized, marketing campaigns before the Internet.
 The other day, Sean Terratta wrote an interesting comment on Hacker News:

 I managed IT at a printing press where we used letterpress printing on cotton rag paper to "type" "personal" letters to lists of a million people.
 We "signed" the letters in different ink.
 We paid extra for first class stamps instead of postage meter.